gradle/gradle-enterprise-build-validation-scripts/README.md

 [![Verify Build](https://github.com/gradle/gradle-enterprise-build-validation-scripts/actions/workflows/build-verification.yml/badge.svg?branch=main)](https://github.com/gradle/gradle-enterprise-build-validation-scripts/actions/workflows/build-verification.yml)
 [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.solutions-team.gradle.com/scans)

 The purpose of the build validation scripts is to assist you in validating that your Gradle and Maven builds are in an optimal state in terms of maximizing work avoidance.
-The validation scripts do not actually modify your build, but they surface what can be improved in your build to avoid unnecessary work in several scenarios.
+The build validation scripts do not actually modify your build, but they surface what can be improved in your build to avoid unnecessary work in several scenarios.

 Each script represents a so-called _experiment_.
 Each experiment has a very specific focus of what it validates in your build.
 The experiments are organized in a logical sequence that should be followed diligently to achieve incremental build improvements in an efficient manner.
 The experiments can be run on a fully unoptimized build, and they can also be run on a build that had already been optimized in the past in order to surface potential regressions.

 There are currently five experiments for Gradle and four experiments for Maven.
-You could also perform these experiments fully manually, but relying on the automation of the validation scripts will be faster, less error-prone, and more reproducible.
+You could also perform these experiments fully manually, but relying on the automation of the build validation scripts will be faster, less error-prone, and more reproducible.

 ## Usage